 4. Tai Chi

-Tai chi is an ancient Chinese technique consisting of deep breathing, slow-motion exercises, and easy to follow movements.
-It’s a wonderful complement to psychotherapy and overall mental health because it boosts the mood and reduces feelings of anxiety and depression.
+Tai chi is an ancient Chinese technique consisting of deep breathing, slow-motion exercises, and easy-to-follow movements.
+It’s a wonderful complement to psychotherapy and overall mental health.
+This is because it boosts the mood and reduces feelings of anxiety and depression.
 Often called “meditation in motion,” tai chi is a wonderful way to support both mental and physical health at the same time.

-You may be a little skeptical about the effectiveness of hypnotherapy, but when done properly, it can be extremely beneficial for mental health.
-A licensed hypnotherapist may be able to help you reduce your stress levels, manage chronic pain, and much more.
-During a hypnotherapy session, the therapist will put you into a suggestible state and help you visualize strategies for change.
+You may be a little skeptical about the effectiveness of hypnotherapy.
+But when done properly, it can be extremely beneficial for mental health.
+A licensed hypnotherapist may be able to help you reduce your stress levels, manage chronic pain, and a lot more.
+During a hypnotherapy session, the therapist puts you into a suggestible state and helps you visualize strategies for change.

 7. Wilderness Therapy

-Spending time in nature has been proven to reduce stress and anxiety, and wilderness therapy is a wonderful way to supplement psychotherapy.
-Wilderness therapy programs can be as simple as a weekly hike through the woods while chatting with a counselor, but there are also intensive week- or month-long camps designed to connect you with the outdoors.
+Spending time in nature has been proven to reduce stress and anxiety.
+Thus, wilderness therapy is a wonderful way to supplement psychotherapy.
+Wilderness therapy programs can be as simple as a weekly hike through the woods while chatting with a counselor.
+There are also intensive week- or month-long camps designed to connect you with the outdoors.
 Research shows that the majority of patients maintain positive changes long after completing the program.

 8. Chess Therapy

 Gathering your thoughts is one of the biggest hurdles to overcome in psychotherapy.
-One rant leads to another and it can feel like you’ve just rambled through the entire session without really resolving anything.
-Chess therapy is a fairly new concept that helps you organize your thoughts, leading to more productive sessions.
-It can help you learn to focus, think ahead, and strategize to find solutions.
+One rant leads to another.
+As a result, it can feel like you’ve just rambled through the entire session without really resolving anything.
+Chess therapy is a fairly new concept.
+It helps you organize your thoughts, leading to more productive sessions.
+Chess therapy helps you learn to focus, think ahead, and strategize to find solutions.

-Acupuncture has been around for thousands of years and it’s becoming much more widely accepted as a treatment for both mental and physical health concerns.
-When it comes to supporting psychotherapy, acupuncture is extremely beneficial because it triggers the release of mood-boosting neurotransmitters, including serotonin and endorphins.
+Acupuncture has been around for thousands of years.
+Now in the West, it’s becoming much more widely accepted as a treatment for both mental and physical health concerns.
+When it comes to supporting psychotherapy, acupuncture is extremely beneficial.
+This is because it triggers the release of mood-boosting neurotransmitters, including serotonin and endorphins.
 It also slows down the stress response and improves sleep, which is extremely valuable for better mental health.

 10. Dance/Movement Therapy

-These alternative techniques are useful tools for complimenting your psychotherapy sessions.
-Be sure to choose a reputable teacher or practitioner and check with your primary therapist before you get started.
+These alternative techniques to complement your psychotherapy are useful tools outside of sessions.
+Be sure to choose a reputable teacher or practitioner.
+Also check with your primary therapist before you get started.
 Taking a proactive approach to your mental and physical health can be very empowering and incredibly good for you.